Is it coming home? England looks to bring Women's World Cup trophy back to the birthplace of soccer

 “Every step has been really, really hard.
 But again, we find a way,” she said.
 “And I think the opponents, the women’s game has grown so much that it’s really hard to get through.
 So I know it’s very, very special and that’s how it feels, too.”

-Wiegman is after he second major trophy at the helm of England after guiding the Lionesses' to their first European championship last year.
+Wiegman is after her second major trophy at the helm of England after guiding the Lionesses' to their first European championship last year.

 England is coming off a 3-1 victory over host Australia in the semifinal, the second consecutive game played without leading scorer Lauren James.
 She was suspended against Colombia and Australia for stomping on a Nigerian player following a tackle in the knockout round.